Frozenfire92/Airconsole-Unity-Template/README.md

   - `npm run build:prod` for release
 - Builds will update the WebGLTemplate files in the unity project via [script](packages/controller/scripts/unity-pipeline.sh)

-## About

-This is designed to be a framework or template you can use, copy, and modify to quickly get up and running with Unity and AirConsole.
-The AirConsole "screen" is a Unity project with some common needs implemented.
-The controller is an Ember Octane Typescript app with common controls and communication taken care of

 ## Features

 - Show users as they join on screen